-A4.2 If the construction documents or contract specify CFS component assemblies or steel deck, the construction documents or contract shall define the responsibility for design of the CFS component assemblies or steel deck.
-If the construction documents or contract require that the CFS component manufacturer, installer or specialty designer be responsible for the design of CFS structural framing, component assemblies, or steel deck, the construction documents or contract shall state clearly and precisely the exact requirements, including all applicable building codes and design criteria.
+A5.2 If the construction documents or contract specify CFS component assemblies or steel deck, the construction documents or contract shall define the responsibility for design of the CFS component assemblies or steel deck in accordance with Sections I1 and I2, and Chapter J, as applicable, and shall state clearly and precisely the exact requirements, including all applicable building codes and design criteria.
 The building designer assumes the responsibility for specifying the appropriate design criteria and shall confirm that the specialty designer's work conforms to the intent of the construction documents.
 The building designer shall be responsible for reviewing submittal documents prepared by others, including phased and deferred submittal items, for compatibility with the design of the building.
-This review shall, at minimum, address the forces and reactions as identified by the specialty designer as well as coordinate the various structural-related submittals with each other to ensure compatibility with the main building structure.
+This review shall, at minimum, address the forces and reactions as identified by the specialty designer that are transmitted to those elements of the structure that are not designed by the specialty designer as well as coordinate the various structural-related submittals with each other to ensure compatibility with the main building structure.

-For lateral force-resisting systems, the design responsibilities of the building designer include but are not limited to design of roof/floor diaphragms, lateral load transferring elements (sometimes referred to as shear walls or shear transfer bracing), main lateral force-resisting elements and foundations, as well as compliance of the overall structure with applicable building codes.
+For lateral force-resisting systems, the design responsibilities of the building designer include but are not limited to design of roof/floor diaphragms, lateral load transferring elements (sometimes referred to as shear walls or shear transfer bracing), main lateral force-resisting elements, and foundations, as well as compliance of the overall structure with applicable building codes.